 - SoundCloud SoundCloud has a huge community of creators who upload their content under Creative Commons licenses.
 If you need something specific or just want to get inspired, this is an excellent place to find it.
 You can narrow down your search by choosing the license type and what usage rights you need to use the content with.

-- Bensound BenSound is one of my favorite resources for royalty free music, but I’m also biased because I use this site almost weekly for my own projects as well!
-This site features lots of different genres and has tracks that range from upbeat and energetic to slow and melodic — there’s something here
+- Bensound BenSound is one of my favorite resources for royalty free music, but I am also biased because I use this site almost weekly for my own projects as well!
+This site features lots of different genres and has tracks that range from upbeat and energetic to slow and melodic — there is everything here.

 How to Choose Cover Art For Your Podcast